22

-Get Organized Mission #5: Become a Smart Verbal CommunicatorWelcome to the fifth of our 52 Get Organized Missions.
-You can find the previous organizing missions here.
+Get Organized Mission #5: Become a Smart Verbal CommunicatorWelcome to Mission #5 of our 52 Get Organized Missions.

 This week’s task will help you save time and increase productivity every single day – simply by being smarter and more proactive in your routine verbal communications.